 Evaluate the feathers to check for feather loss and how they are distributed.
 Loss of feathers around the back and back of the neck may indicate mating behavior by roosters.
 Check feathers at the base of the feather shaft to look for parasites such as lice, mites, and nits (lice egg packets).
 Feathers around the vent should be clear and free of blood or feces.
 Pasting of the vent with loose feces may indicate enteric disease.
 Check for scabs and blood around the vent, which are evidence of vent pecking and cannibalism.

-7) The two small bones at the sides of the vent are the pubic bones.
+The two small bones at the sides of the vent are the pubic bones.
 They should be flexible and have space in between.
-If hens are in lay, this distance should be the width of three or four fingers.
-When the hen is not laying, the pubic bones are usually stiff and close together (distance between is one finger width or less).
+If hens are in lay, this distance should be 5–6 cm.
+When the hen is not laying, the pubic bones are usually stiff and close together (1.5 cm or less).

 Blood can be safely collected from multiple sites in a bird to obtain baseline measurements.
 This can include PCV, total solids, and estimated WBC count +/- serum biochemistry.
 The most common site of venipuncture is the brachial (wing) vein.
 The chicken vein is much more superficial compared with that in mammals, and hematomas are easily formed.
 Clotting of blood (even serum) occurs rapidly and abundantly due to large amounts of tissue thromboplastin present in avian species.
 In a healthy bird, blood volume that equates to 1%−2% of the body weight can be safely obtained, but this may be 0.5% in a compromised or high-risk patient.
 Other sites of venipuncture include the medial metatarsal vein (located in the medial aspect of the shanks) and the jugular vein (the right side is more prominent in chickens).